 Above all, we know the greatest Seers and Prophets share their wisdom without prejudice.
 Their focus was on lifting the lives of others.
 That’s why religions use their names.
 We must not forget the noble pioneers of consciousness exploration.
 They brought us many “spiritual technologies.”

-True teachers seek to be celebrities.
-For example, Gandhi, the Tenzin Gyatso (the 14th Dalai Lama), and George Gurdjieff.
-Many of the best teachers are not in the public eye and remain unknown except to those few in their inner circle.
-This is because they do not wish focus to be on them as a public figure.
-Some started out in life as public figures.
-But over life once they realized the mission of a spiritual leader differs from a politician or popular social figure.
+Real teachers do not want to be celebrities—for example, Gandhi, the Tenzin Gyatso (the 14th Dalai Lama), and George Gurdjieff.
+Many of the best teachers are not in the public eye and remain unknown except their inner circle.
+They want to focus on the content of what they teach, not on them.

-Some teachers or gurus have always lived their lives focusing on giving.
-Also, some people who began their careers in the public eye seem to be examples of awaking spirits.
-Their legacy is in their actions.
-Some awakened people leave speeches books and music.
+Some teachers or gurus have always lived their lives, focusing on giving.
+Some people who began their careers in the public eye seem to be examples of awaking spirits.
+Their legacy is evident in their actions.
+Some awakened people leave speeches, books, and music.
 These are people like Keanu Reeves and Russell Brand.

-We hope this answers the questions, what is inner work, and is it safe.
+We hope this answers the questions, what is inner work and is it safe.
 The proper use of psychological diagnostic tools needs to be a part of your journey.
-This includes testing your path to make sure you are progressing.
+Test your path regularly to make sure you are progressing.
 You will face obstacles that hinder your growth, but using the proper tools will help you overcome them.

 Learn to take the wisdom and knowledge you gain from this quest to others.
 You share and help others.
-Caring and sharing with others helps complete you as a person, and this reflects in the shadow you cast.
+Caring and sharing with others help complete you as a person, which is your spiritual shadow.

-If all else fails try to be a kind.
-Be kind to others, to animals the environment, and yourself.
+If all else fails, try to be a kind person.
+Be kind to others, to animals, the environment, and yourself.